aarontrowbridge/aarontrowbridge.github.io/_posts/2021-06-13-pseudovectors.md

 >v \rightarrow v' = \det\big((-I) R\big) A v = \det(-I) \det(R) A v = - A v,
 >$$
 >
->which is what it means for a pseudovector to pick up an extra sign.
+>which is what it means for a pseudovector to pick up a minus sign.

 Note that in even dimensions, $$\det(-I) = 1$$, which is why we needed to restrict ourselves to $$\mathbb{R}^3$$.